 IRENA is expanding its outreach efforts, to ensure its work is reaching a wider audience and has an amplifying effect on the energy transition process.
-IRENA Insights76, a series of short, focused webinars, have been offering invaluable access to key findings from the Agency's latest programmatic work on pertinent issues.
+IRENA Insights 93, a series of short, focused webinars, have been offering invaluable access to key findings from the Agency's latest programmatic work on pertinent issues.
 Since January 2020, IRENA has organised almost 40 IRENA Insights webinars.
+Below is a list of the webinars organised in 2022:

-The first one in 2022 was held on 25 January 2022 to share key takeaways from the IRENA's 2021 Reaching Zero with Renewables: Capturing Carbon77 technical paper.
-Another webinar took place on 8 February to share key insights from the IRENA report Sector Coupling in Facilitating Integration of Variable Renewable Energy in Cities78 report released in 2021.
-Along those lines, a third webinar was held on 22 February to share key insights from IRENA's report A Pathway to Decarbonise the Shipping Sector by 205079.
-On 8 March, IRENA organised a webinar on INSPIRE: IRENA's Platform on Patent Data and International Standards for Renewables to explore the value of patents and standards data analytics and how information can be translated into valuable insights for policymakers, entrepreneurs, industry, research bodies and other key stakeholders in the energy sector.
-Key takeaways from IRENA's 2022 Geopolitics of the Energy Transformation: The Hydrogen Factor report were shared on 22 March, whereas IRENA presented key insights from the IRENA Smart Electrification with Renewables: Driving the Transformation of Energy Services report on 5 April.
+- The first one was held on 25 January to share key takeaways from the IRENA's 2021 Reaching Zero with Renewables: Capturing Carbon 94 technical paper. - Another webinar took place on 8 February to share insights from the IRENA 2021 report on Sector Coupling in Facilitating Integration of Variable Renewable Energy in Cities 95. - At the webinar held on 22 February, IRENA shared key insights from the A Pathway to Decarbonise the Shipping Sector by 2050% report. - On 8 March, IRENA organised a webinar on INSPIRE: IRENA's Platform on Patent Data and International Standards for Renewables to explore the value of patents and standards data analytics and how information can be translated into valuable insights for policymakers, entrepreneurs, industry, research bodies and other key stakeholders in the energy sector. - Key takeaways from IRENA's 2022 Geopolitics of the Energy Transformation: The Hydrogen Factor report were shared on 22 March. - IRENA presented key insights from the IRENA Smart Electrification with Renewables: Driving the Transformation of Energy Services report on 5 April. - On 7 June 2022, IRENA held a webinar to present the main findings of the report on Innovation Trends in Electrolysers for Hydrogen Production - The webinar on 21 June served to discuss the Renewable Energy Roadmap for Central America: Towards a Regional Energy Transition report. - The messages from the Grid Codes for Renewable Powered Systems report were the focus of the 6 September webinar. - The 20 September webinar focused on a trilogy of reports on the Global Hydrogen Trade to Meet the 1.5°C Climate Goal. - IRENA presented key insights of its annual Renewable Power Generation Costs report on 4 October. - On 18 October, the Global Geothermal Alliance presented the findings of its report titled, Powering Agrifood Value Chains with Geothermal Heat: A Guidebook for Policy Makers. - The 22 November webinar discussed findings from the most recent edition of IRENA's report series, Renewable Energy and Jobs Annual Review 2022. - The last webinar was held on 6 December to present key messages from the Solar PV: A Gender Perspective.

 IRENA's first session of the Policy Talks 2022 was organised in January to discuss the topic of Reaping the socioeconomic benefits of the energy transition - building a comprehensive policy framework.
-The second session, convened on 8 March with the theme Enabling Green Hydrogen: Industrial Policy, Certification Systems, and Inclusiveness80, provided insights from IRENA on the most relevant issues related to green hydrogen and served to present key findings of the Green hydrogen for industry: A guide to policy making report and the IRENA Coalition for Action brief on Green Hydrogen Certification.
-The third session81 was held on 23 June and discussed the findings of the RE-organising Power Systems for the Transition report.
+The second session, convened on 8 March with the theme Enabling Green Hydrogen: Industrial Policy, Certification Systems, and Inclusiveness 97, provided insights from IRENA on the most relevant issues related to green hydrogen and served to present key findings of the Green hydrogen for industry: A guide to policy making report and the IRENA Coalition for Action brief on Green Hydrogen Certification.
+The third session 98 was held on 23 June and discussed the findings of the RE-organising Power Systems for the Transition report.
 The fourth IRENA Policy Talk 2022, held on 28 June, focused on Sustainable Bioenergy for the Energy Transition and served to present the key findings of the upcoming Bioenergy for the Energy Transition: Ensuring Sustainability and Overcoming Barriers report.
-82
+99